MackerelGray/chirp-bark-hey/writings/max/daemons-to-systems.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Daemons To Systems, And The Ways They Intertwine
+## Daemons To Systems, And The Ways They Intertwine

 *Written by Max Biscuit-Machina on March 6th, 2024.*